The harbor of Watchet England - Somerset County

 Discover the beauty of the Somerset countryside

 One of the main attractions of Somerset is its stunning countryside.
-With its rolling hills, verdant valleys, and ancient woodlands, the county offers some of the most picturesque scenery in the UK.
+With its rolling hills, verdant valleys, and ancient woodlands, the county of Somerset England offers some of the most picturesque scenery in the UK.
 Whether you’re a keen walker, cyclist, or just looking for a peaceful retreat, you’ll find plenty to enjoy here.

 Some of the top spots for outdoor activities include the Mendip Hills, the Quantock Hills, and the Blackdown Hills.
 These areas offer miles of walking and cycling trails and opportunities for horse riding, fishing, and birdwatching.
 And the parks throughout Somerset are perfect for an afternoon picnic.